tacticalyash/Face_Recog/README.md

 - Virtual environment (optional but recommended)
 - [Qt for Python](https://doc.qt.io/qtforpython/)
 - opencv-python
+- PyQt6

 #### Execution / Usage
 1) Run the "main.py"
-2) Open the video by clicking menu button (mostly all video format compatible.) e.g ->https://www.youtube.com/watch?v=8R7XqslaEUE
+2) Open the video by clicking menu button (You can import video  from Video_samples folder.) e.g ->https://www.youtube.com/watch?v=8R7XqslaEUE
 3) After importing the video it will start processing the video then it will take specific time to process
 4) Green circle will shown on Face .
+It will only detect the Larger face with coordinates.(Multiple face)
+5) Press the Pause button , Bounding Box widget will open , Modify the values then it will show the updated one.
+6) Click the Find Largest bounding box , it will generate the text with writes the coordinates and area.

 ####